 Bob and I were talking over coffee today, and he mentioned that he had a client who wanted to launch a catalog campaign, and I immediately thought of Rachel.

 I think that together, the two of you can help each other out, and make great things happen for each other and for Bob’s client.
 I’ll leave it to you to go forward from here.
 Good luck!

 In this example, I’ve given a background of each person, and what I think the other person needs to know.
 I’ve also explained how I know them, so as to add some credibility to my recommendation.

 I also explained the inspiration for making the introduction — Bob has a client who needs a catalog campaign.
 I do this because I can’t wait for them to figure it out themselves.
 Bob may find a direct mail provider before he ever sits down with Rachel, but I don’t want that.
 So I make it obvious.

 Then, I step back and let them take the reins; they don’t need me for this.
 They can figure out a time to meet for coffee or lunch, have a nice conversation, learn more about each other, and then hopefully Bob will ask for assistance with his new client.
 If not, hopefully Rachel will remember to.

 Finally, when it comes to an introduction like this, Rachel should take the initiative and reach out to Bob first.
 Why?
 Because she needs something Bob has, a paying client.
 Bob may not be in as much of a rush, so Rachel needs to take the first step, rather than waiting for Bob to clear his calendar.

 Successful networkers aren’t known by the number of people in their Contacts list.
 Successful networkers are known by the number of referrals they make.
 Don’t just collect people in your email list or LinkedIn network.
-Do some actual good in the world and make email introductions between people you know.
+Do some actual good in the world and make introductions between people you know.
+(Use one of these email introduction templates.)
 Explain how you know them, why they should know each other, and be enthusiastic about it.